 Hardware write protection prevents the block protection state from hardware modifications.

-The following command sequence enables hardware write protection: The SET FEATURE command is issued on feature address A0h.
-Then, the WP#/Hold# disable bit state is set to 0 as the default after power up.
+In order to utilize this feature, SET FEATURE command is issued on the feature address A0h and WP#/HOLD# disable bit state is set to 0.

-The BRWD bit is operated in conjunction with WP#/Hold# disable bit.
+The BRWD bit is operated in conjunction with WP#/HOLD# disable bit.
 When BRWD is set to 1 and WP# is LOW, none of the other block lock register bits [7:2] can be set.
 The block lock state cannot be changed, regardless of what is unlocked or locked.
-Also, when the WP#/Hold# disable bit is set to 1, the hardware protected mode is disabled.

-The default value of BRWD and WP#/Hold# disable bits = 0 after power up.
+Also, when the WP#/HOLD# disable bit is set to 1, the hardware protected mode is disabled.
+The default value of BRWD and WP#/HOLD# disable bits = 0 after power up.